TomAugspurger/TomAugspurger.github.io/content/posts/books-2024.md

 - [Simon Willison's blog](https://simonwillison.net) for AI stuff
 - [Marc Brooker's blog](https://brooker.co.za/blog/) for distributed computing stuff

 Overall, a solid year!
-Reach out to me if you have any questions or recommendations!
+My full list is [on Goodreads](https://www.goodreads.com/review/list/82176424?page=1&ref=nav_mybooks) Reach out to me if you have any questions or recommendations.